 - Don’t forget your own website.
 There are many ways to use your own site to encourage and capture reviews from your patients.
-You can create integrations with leading review platforms that will push patients out to your profiles to complete their review.
+You can create integrations with leading review platforms to push patients out to your profiles to complete their reviews.

 - Make sure you’re using industry-related review sites.
 Sites like Healthgrades, Vitals, RateMDs, and others are specifically targeted toward reviews of healthcare-related businesses and healthcare providers.
-These sites will have spent the time and energy to provide patients with the kind of information they want when they are searching for a doctor or other healthcare business, which is an important contextual signal to search engines and search users alike.
+These sites will have spent the time and energy providing patients with the kind of information they want when searching for a doctor or other healthcare business, which is an important contextual signal to search engines and search users alike.

 - Consider your email signatures, invoices, and other forms of communication with patients.
 Do they have a place where you can solicit feedback?
 Simply adding “Give feedback” or “review us” with a link can be enough to encourage regular patient reviews.

 - Do you blog?
 Put together a post about writing a review on Healthgrades or Google.
 Do you send an email newsletter?
 Send an email about how to give feedback and encourage patients to review you.

 What about negative reviews?
 As we have previously mentioned, negative reviews are a persistent concern, but they aren’t as world-ending as they seem.
 While it is a commonly held belief that unhappy customers are often the loudest, 63% of respondents in BrightLocal’s study had written positive reviews for local businesses compared to only 32% who’d left negative reviews.
 This suggests that online reviews tend to be predominantly positive.